-Off-balance sheet financial instruments
+Off-statement of financial position financial instruments

-The fair value of off-balance sheet financial instruments is the estimated amount the Bank would receive or pay to terminate the contracts at the reporting date.
-The fair value of off-balance sheet financial instruments are disclosed in Note 31 to the financial statements.
+The fair value of off-statement of financial position financial instruments is the estimated amount the Bank would receive or pay to terminate the contracts at the reporting date.
+The fair value of off-statement of financial position financial instruments are disclosed in Note 31 to the financial statements.